theimowski/master-thesis/docs/section-industry.md

 * **Facebook** internally makes use of HaXL - a tool that simplifies access to remote data, such as databases or web-based services,
 * **Microsoft** uses Haskell for its production serialization system named Bond, which proves useful in high scale services,
+* **Google** utilizes Haskell in a few of its internal projects, as well as Ganeti product for managing virtual server clusters,
 * Haskell was also adopted by a plenty of financial institutions including:
     * Bank of America Merril Lynch,
     * Barclays Capital Quantitative Analytics Group,